Shrabanti87/Gooogle/README.md

 # Gooogle (Group Regularization for Zero Inflated Count Regression Models)

 ## Introduction
 Zero inflated count data are common in many fields including health care research and actuarial science.
-ZIP/ZINB regression models are commonly used to model these outcomes.
-However, when features to be associated possess an inherent grouping structure, traditional variable selection approaches are known to produce nonsensical results.
-In order to be able to perform group variable selection in ZIP/ZINB models, we extend various commonly used group regularizations such as group LASSO and group SCAD to ZIP/ZINB models.
-These models typically include a logistic component to model the presence of excess zeros and a Poisson/negative Binomial component to model the count data.
+Zero-inflated Poisson (ZIP) and Zero-inflated Negative Binomial (ZINB) regression are commonly used to model these outcomes.
+However, when the features to be associated possess an inherent grouping structure, traditional variable selection approaches are known to produce nonsensical results.
+In order to be able to perform group variable selection in ZIP/ZINB models, we extend various commonly used group regularizations such as group LASSO and group bridge to ZIP/ZINB models.
+These mixture models typically include a logistic component to model the presence of excess zeros and a Poisson/negative Binomial component to model the count data.
 The details of the statistical model are as follows:
 <img src="misc/model.png" width="600" align="center">

-With the above formulation, we are able to achieve bi-level variable selection both both zero and count models.
-The tuning parameter of the final model can be chosen according to minimum AIC/BIC values.
+With the above formulation, we are able to achieve bi-level variable selection both zero and count models.
+The tuning parameter of the final model can be chosen according to the minimum AIC/BIC criteria.

 You can install our Gooogle package from Github
 ```r